chrisdreid/single-file-vsix/README.md

 ## License

-This extension is provided under the **MIT License**, the same as the [Single-File CLI](https://github.com/chrisdreid/single-file/blob/main/LICENSE).
+This extension is provided under the **MIT License**, the same as the [Single-File](https://github.com/chrisdreid/single-file/blob/main/LICENSE) CLI.
-Feel free to modify and distribute—credit is welcome but not required.
+Feel free to modify and distribute with respect to the Attribution Requirement.